andreimoment/tangomanual/index.md

 The ultimate hope is that this becomes a part of an ecosystem of tools that support the growth of community through social, improvised tango.

-# Useful links if you're just getting started
+# Useful links if you're just getting started (coming soon!)
-* [Anatomy of a mission] (http://tangomanual.com/v1/anatomy-of-a-mission)
+* Info for teachers and curriculum designers
+* Info for organizers and hosts
+* Info for buddies and helpers
+* Info if you're totally new to tango

+# Basic language
+* RING - A tango level.
+Each ring is a different color and has a different theme.
+* MISSION - A mission is a unit of nano-learning with a specific learning outcome.
+Missions that teach new movement material have this [anatomy](http://tangomanual.com/v1/anatomy-of-a-mission)
+* ZONE - A zone is a set of technique drills, exercises or practice games that you are never really "done" with.

 # Our values